Skip to main content

 • When changing the static IP address settings, you have a maximum of 60 seconds to enter the new settings.
 Ensure that you have the required IP information before continuing (IPv4 address, subnet mask, and gateway IP address).

-• If you change the IP address settings from the console, XClarity One is restarted to apply the new settings.
+• If you change the IP address settings from the VM console, XClarity One is restarted to apply the new settings.

-• By default, XClarity One uses gateway 192.168.255.1 for its internal network (CNI).
+• XClarity One uses gateway 192.168.255.1 for its internal network (CNI).

 • By default, XClarity One uses subnet 192.168.255.0/24 for its internal network (CNI).